Best Hostels for Digital Nomads in Istanbul: Asian & European Side

 And although the main tourist sites like the Hagia Sofia, Blue Mosque, Topkapi Palace and Grand Bazaar are on the other side of the river, you can easily get to them with a (long but nice) walk across the Galata Bridge or a quick tram ride.

-I personally would not recommend staying in a hostel in this part of Istanbul as everything is more expensive and touristy, and the hostels I encountered there didn’t have a great environment for digital nomads.
+(By the way, I personally would not recommend staying in a hostel in the touristy part of Istanbul as everything is more expensive and touristy, and the hostels I encountered there didn’t have a great environment for digital nomads.

 View from Galata Tower